-Inside ‘The Daily Show’ with Trevor Noah’s Democratic debate social media war room
+Inside ‘The Daily Show’ with Trevor Noah’s Democratic-debate social media war room

 — The Daily Show (@TheDailyShow) July 30, 2019

 “We have certain jokes ready to go and then we can actually focus on being present in the moment, because we have some stuff to fall back on,” he adds.
 “I think the hardest part is staying present with what’s actually happening in real time while also creating and refining things for video and mash-ups.”
-In the June debate, that included a strange vision of three also fairly indistinguishable white candidates in Jay Inslee, John Delaney, and Tim Ryan fusing together into a jar of mayonnaise, a joke that that’s living on in generating traffic.
+In the June debate, that included a strange vision of three also fairly indistinguishable white candidates in Jay Inslee, John Delaney, and Tim Ryan fusing together into a jar of mayonnaise, a joke that’s living on in generating traffic.

 All of this is driven by Noah, who made social strategy a clear priority when he took the helm in late 2015.
-Since then, the show has tripled its total social followers to about 28 million across all channels, and so far this quarter ranks as number one among two coveted advertising demographics: millennials and young men.
+Since then, the show has tripled its total social followers to about 28 million across all channels, and so far this quarter ranks as No. 1 among two coveted advertising demographics: millennials and young men.

 That same behind-the-scenes team will be back at work tonight channeling more riffs on the second panel of debaters.
 “That’s just another place for us to prove that we’re putting out funny stuff pretty steadily and that they can kind of like trust our voice and trust our sensibility, Hedayati adds.
 “Which then in turn leads them to the show and to Trevor.”